neondatabase/neon/docs/glossary.md

 NOTE: This is an overloaded term.

-A physical file which stores data for a given relation.
-File segments are limited in size by a configuration value (typically 1 gigabyte), so if a relation exceeds that size, it is split into multiple segments.
+A physical file that stores data for a given relation.
+File segments are limited in size by a compile-time setting (1 gigabyte by default), so if a relation exceeds that size, it is split into multiple segments.

 ### Segment (Layered Repository)

 NOTE: This is an overloaded term.

-Segment is a RELISH_SEG_SIZE slice of relish (defined by a SegmentTag).
+Segment is a RELISH_SEG_SIZE slice of relish (identified by a SegmentTag).

 ### SLRU

 SLRUs include pg_clog, pg_multixact/members, and